EnhancedRadioDevices/Ardu32-SDK/README.md

 The bootstrap software uses a standard 57600 baud TVOut compatible serial port to transmit its status, such as its video output state, controller state, and other specialized functions.
 This allows the cartridge to focus on video generation, audio generation, game play while the Ardu32 processor aggrigates 10 GPIO lines and 4 analog lines into a simple serial stream.

+# Detecting Cartridges

+PD6 (Arduino Pin 6) is configured on the Ardu32 side with a pullup.
+This means, when no cartridge is inserted (or when the cartridge doesn't want to announce its presence), the line is HIGH.
+When the cartridge is inserted (or wants to announce operation), the line is LOW.
+This can be done by permanently tying the pin to ground on the cart side or asserting it low using the on board cartridge AVR using a simple FET circuit.

 # Cartridge Pinout

 The cartridge pinout is designed to be expandable, with unused lines tied to ground.
 It makes use of the commonly available DB37.
 The Ardu32 is female, while the cartridge is male.